What is an after-school nanny or sitter — and do you need one?

 That said, finding someone who checks all your boxes won’t be easy.
 So it’s important to determine which qualifications are must-haves for your family and prioritize from there.

-Jackie McClain, a grants manager and mom of two in Atlanta, Georgia, remembers a time when her free-spirited nanny veered off-plan and was completely unreachable for a while.
+Jackie McClain, a grants manager and mom of two in Atlanta, remembers a time when her free-spirited nanny veered off-plan and was completely unreachable for a while.
 She didn’t know where her kids were or whether they were OK.

 “I couldn't get in touch with her because she just forgot to turn her cell phone on, and I panicked,” McClain says.